 The PTCE is administered by the Pharmacy Technician Certification Board (PTCB).
 Completion of the PTCE is required to become a certified pharmacy technician with the PTCB.
 Candidates can apply for the exam online (www.ptcb.org) or by phone (1-866-902-0593).
 Exams are offered year-round at Pearson VUE test centers across the country for general applicants.
 Exams can also be completed at DANTES military test centers for service men and women and their families who are interested in certification as pharmacy technicians.

-There were 279,852 active PTCB CPhTs across the US at the end of 2014.
+More than 600,000 technicians have been PTCB certified across the US.
 All fifty states including DC accept PTCB certification.

 Comparing PTCE vs ExCPT - Main Differences